Skip to Main Content

 WHAT:

-3. Enterprising and Resourceful.
-Ministry will be built right from scratch, including the development of contacts and networks.
-Ability to listen, learn, strategize, collaborate and follow through on the recognized needs of immigrants in the community.
+4. Ministry Experience - Enterprising and Resourceful.
+Ministry will include the development of contacts and networks.
+Ministry experience is necessary.
+Ability to listen, learn, strategize, collaborate and follow through on the recognized needs of newcomers to Canada.

 INQUIRIES / INTEREST:

-For further information, or to express an interest in this Mission Canada worker opportunity, please share with us about yourself to get started at THIS LINK.
-If you have questions about a certain location opportunity, please include them in your response form.
+For further information, or to express an interest in this Mission Canada worker opportunity, please share with us about yourself in the form on our ENGAGE TODAY page.
+If you have any questions about a certain location opportunity, please include them in your response form.
 We look forward to hearing from you and following up with you shortly thereafter!